bradleyac/resume-generator/RGS.Frontend/features.md

     Integration tests for change feed processing
     Unit tests
     Start doing TDD?
+* Additional statuses after applied for jobs I've heard back about?
+    Add place for notes?

 # TODOs
 * Figure out how to do IaC for CosmosDB settings changes/container creation.
 I should not be remembering what I did in DEV and applying it to PROD.